ComposableAnalytics/Docs/docs/Tutorial/ReadingBlueBikes.md

 ---

-# Reading in Data To Composable from the Web
+# Reading Data from the Web

 One of the most common steps in any analysis process is to collect and read in your data.
 This may come from files, an API call, a database query or many other ways.
 In this page, we'll show an example of reading in data from the web into a Composable Table.